26 Sep HIPAA Compliance Guide for Eye Care Professionals

 - Store printed PHI securely in locked file cabinets, desk drawers, and offices when you are not in your work area.

-- Move your EHR system to the cloud.
-MaximEyes EHR keeps your files safe and secure at a HIPAA-compliant location.
+- Move your EHR system to a secure cloud environment.
+MaximEyes.com keeps your files safe and secure at a HIPAA-compliant location.
+For instance, two-factor authentication or multi-factor authentication (MFA) adds a second layer of security to verify your identity when accessing MaximEyes.com.

-- Never leave mobile computing devices (laptops, tablets, mobile phones, Bluetooth devices, memory cards, flash drives, and external hard drives) unattended or in an exposed or unsecured area.
+- Never leave mobile computing devices (laptops, tablets, mobile phones, Bluetooth devices, memory cards, flash drives, and external hard drives) unattended or in an unsecured area.

 - Use encryption when storing PHI on mobile computing devices.

 - Password-protect every mobile device.
-For smartphones and similar mobile devices, use a PIN lock or remote wipe.
+Use a PIN lock or remote wipe for smartphones and similar mobile devices.

-- Before you use Dropbox, make sure your plan includes HIPAA compliance and you sign a business associate agreement.
+- Before you use Dropbox, ensure your plan includes HIPAA compliance and sign a business associate agreement.
 Only certain versions of Dropbox are supported for HIPAA compliance.

-- If you use G Suite Apps (formerly Google Apps) that support HIPAA compliance, sign a business associate agreement, configure access controls, and set device controls.
+- If you use Google Workspace Apps that support HIPAA compliance, you must sign a Business Associate Agreement with Google, configure access controls, and set device controls.

 - Virtual assistant programs like Alexa, Siri, Amazon Echo, Google Home, and Google Assistant are not HIPAA compliant.